 What’s coming up?
-Art mostly and some flash fiction I’m writing as well.
+Some art, excerpts from a book I’m writing.
+It’s taking longer because the ideas are like tenticles that move me in more interesting directions.
 This site is my new website.
-I have had the website: Live Laugh Roll for 6+ years and Vida Real Center (now closed) and managed somehow to get quite a few followers related to my travels (solo in a tiny trailer) and the retreats I was doing for a while.
-I will be shutting down the old site (and a few others I have) in an attempt to simplify my life and concentrate on the art and writing.
-That said, I operate a publishing company called Leaving Madmen Publishing and I am a business consultant and you can find that info at Bowie and Fox.
+I have had the website: Live Laugh Roll for 7+ years and managed to get quite a few followers related to my travels and the retreats I was doing for a while.
+The old site (and a few others I have) has been shut down in an attempt to simplify my life and concentrate on the art and writing.
+I am also a business consultant and you can find that info at Bowie Fox.

-I’m in a gallery again and entering shows – so I’ll be posting those developments.
-Also coming: Writing of – well anything that might come to mind, but I will edit… I have been writing for 30 years.
+I’m in a gallery again – so I’ll be posting those developments.
+Also coming: Writing and artistic book making.
+I have been writing for 30 years.
 Much of that has been business related – in fact, technology business related.
 Not sure I can explain how tired I am of writing about driving digital disruption, actionable analytics, microservice architecture, or whatever the latest buzz words are … zzzzzz

-About the writing: It’s about serendipity and this is something I pay attention to.
-Something happened about 6 years ago.
-I was at a legal hearing — I was a witness in a business matter … Anyway, we were sitting at a table in a court room with a bunch of people waiting their turn.
-The judge asked me a few questions about my income (I had said “writer” on the form).
+About the writing: I believe it was serendipity.
+Something happened 5-6 years ago.
+I was at a legal hearing — I was a witness in a business matter … We were sitting at a table in a court room with a bunch of people waiting their turn.
+The judge asked me a few questions about my work (I said, ‘writer’).

 “What do you write?” he says.

 “Boring stuff mostly – business and ops information, hr packages, on-boarding docs, marketing copy …”, I shrugged bored with the definition of my own response.